intel-analytics/ipex-llm/docs/docs/Orca/orca-pytorch-estimator.md

 ```
 evaluate(self, data, num_steps=None, profile=False, info=None)
 ```
-* `data`: (callable) a funtion that takes a config dict and `batch_size` as input and return a data loader containing the validation data.
+* `data`: (callable) a funtion that takes a config object and `batch_size` as input and return a data loader containing the validation data.
 * `num_steps`: (int) Number of batches to compute update steps on.
 This corresponds also to the number of times ``TrainingOperator.validate_batch`` is called.
 * `profile`: (bool) Returns time stats for the evaluation procedure.
 * `info`: (dict) Optional dictionary passed to the training operator for `validate` and `validate_batch`.